PlugForMac/HypeMachineAPI/README.md

 }
 ```

-This API is build on top of Alamofire and is very heavily influenced by its data types.
-We use their DataResponse in the response for all requests and we also use their Result type.
+This API is build on top of Alamofire and uses it's data type extensively.
+We use their DataResponse as the response for all requests, we also use their Result type to determine success or failure.
 Please check out their documentation for more info.

-All requests also return the an Alamofire DataRequest so that you can chain validations or make other modifications to the request.
+Notes: requests return an instance of Alamofire DataRequest so that you can chain additional validations or make other modifications to the request if you need to.

-You can find the source for all requests in the `Requests` folder.
+You can find the source for all requests in the `Source/*Request.swift` files.